 If you’re challenged to imagine a calmer way to handle discipline issues, see my book, ‘BEHAVE, What To Do When Your Child Won’t’, available on Amazon, or my Online Parenting Course for the three signposts to effective discipline.

 #7.
-Hold in mind that your child’s behaviour is about him.
+Remember, your child’s behaviour is about him

 Your response is about you.
 Choose to set the example of calm, in-control behaviour.

-Your children needs you to be the adult, to set clear, firm boundaries to keep them physically and emotionally safe.
+Your children need you to be the adult.
+To set clear, firm boundaries to keep them physically and emotionally safe.